$H_2$ optimal model reduction of linear systems with multiple quadratic outputs: Background and preliminaries

-Because the nonlinearity in~\eqref{eq:lqosys} is limited to the output equation, the input-to-state map is identical to that of the related \LTI system $\Sysonlyc$ having the same state, input, and linear output matrices, $\BA\in\Rnn$, $\BB\in\Rn$, and $\BC\in\Rpn$, with $\BM_k=\Bzero_{n\times n}$ for all $k$.
-Thus, the \emph{reachability Gramian} $\BP\in\Rnn$ of the \LQO system $\Sys$ in~\eqref{eq:lqosys} is the same as the classical reachability Gramian defined for purely \LTI systems~\cite[Section~4.3]{Ant05}, i.e.
+Because the nonlinearity of $\Sys$ in~\eqref{eq:lqosys} is limited to the output equation, its input-to-state map is identical to that of the related \LTI{} system $\Sysonlyc$ having the same state, input, and linear output matrices, $\BA\in\Rnn$, $\BB\in\Rn$, and $\BC\in\Rpn$, with $\BM_k=\Bzero_{n\times n}$ for all $k$.
+Thus, the \emph{reachability Gramian} $\BP\in\Rnn$ of the \LQO{} system $\Sys$ is the same as the classical reachability Gramian defined for purely \LTI{} systems~\cite[Section~4.3]{Ant05}, i.e.,